Creation Festival: Creation Festival (Northeast)

-Rev. Dr. Harry Thomas, Jr. and Timothy Landis founded Creation East in 1979 in Muddy Run Park in Lancaster County, Pennsylvania.
+Rev. Dr. Harry Thomas Jr. and Timothy Landis founded Creation East in 1979 in Muddy Run Park in Lancaster County, Pennsylvania.
 After just five years, the festival outgrew Muddy Run Park and had to change venues.
 In 1984, the Creation Festival was moved to the Agape Campground in Mount Union, Pennsylvania when the board of Jesus Ministries offered to rent out the area for the festival.
 This year was also the first year for a festival-wide Communion, which has since become a yearly tradition.

 Creation '88 marked the festival's tenth year celebration with the largest crowd ever to participate in the festival.
 The 1988 festival concluded with a large fireworks display, which continues to be a memorable part of all Creation Festivals.
 The first fireworks display at the Creation Festival was in 1983.

 In 1992, the festival opened a second stage, "The Fringe Stage".
 Due to the festival's positive response to the concept of multiple stages, by 1994 both stages were operating continually and in tandem to provide more variety and availability of bands and speakers.

 Due to thunderstorms and severe flooding, the festival was canceled in 1995 and 2006.
 In 1996 and 2003, the festival was held in Hershey, Pennsylvania, with the concerts taking place in the Hersheypark complex arenas.
 Fans attending the four-day festival were offered a reduced price ticket to Hersheypark and camped alongside a large hill.

 In 2008, the festival started an annual tour, passing through more than 30 cities across the U.S.

 In 2010, Creation Northeast was held at Agape Farm in Mount Union, Pennsylvania, from June 30 to July 3.

-After Tim Landis stepped out of his original role, Rev. Dr. Harry Thomas, Jr. continued to be involved, focusing mainly on expanding the ministry of the festival, and passed on the majority of the production and booking to Bill Darpino.
+After Tim Landis stepped out of his original role, Rev. Dr. Harry Thomas Jr. continued to be involved, focusing mainly on expanding the ministry of the festival, and passed on the majority of the production and booking to Bill Darpino.
 Thomas preached a short message at Creation every year.

 In December 2017, Thomas was arrested and charged with sexually assaulting minors in Medford Township, New Jersey over a 16-year period.
 In February 2018, Thomas pleaded guilty to five counts of sexual assault, and was sentenced in July 2018 to 18 years in prison with no eligibility for parole.
-Thomas died in April 2022.
+Thomas died in prison in April 2022.

 The event was postponed in 2020 and 2021 due to the COVID-19 pandemic.

 In 2022, Creation Northeast returned to Agape Farm from June 29 to July 2.